stucki/ansible-etckeeper/README.md

 For accurate unsaved change detection, the etckeeper role should be the first.
 Using the etckeeper role, the etckeeper commits run in a handler, (once) after all tasks, but possibly before some other handlers.

-Eventually, this software should add an ``etckeeper`` action module so tasks can trigger immediate etckeeper commits in conditional tasks;
-for now, you can use shell actions as illustrated in the example.

 Running etckeeper commits in tasks allows more than one in a play, but since all roles in a play run before any playbook tasks in the play,